Epstein credits and Watts charges. Divorce lawyers love using words like “Moore-Marsden”, “Gavron”, and “Epstein” and “Watts”.

 Watts and Epstein credits/charges refer to reimbursements due at property division.
 For example, if you own a family home, and one of you vacates, leaving the other person in there to pay the mortgage (or, if you vacate, but still pay the mortgage while the person lives there), you may be due reimbursements.

-Watts credits are named after In Re Marriage of Watts.
-In this case, the husband (surgeon) occupied the family home and business after separation.
+Watts charges are named after 171 Cal.App.3d 366, F000494, In re Marriage of Watts In this case, the husband (surgeon) occupied the family home and business after separation.
 The Court held that he should be charged the fair rental value for occupying it post-separation.

 Practically speaking, I throw these in the calculation when the situation warrants it.
 There is always room for negotation, and it makes sense for both parties to be flexible to avoid outrageous court costs. (i.e. DON’T spend 100k to get 20k in reimbursements).
 However, there are certain situations that warrant these reimbursements, and I would make sure you work with a competent lawyer to get these back.